reslp/LFS-cazy-comparative/README.md

 *RepeatMasker Libraries*

 By default, repeatmasking is turned off during genome annotation, simply because assemblies downloaded from NCBI are already pre-masked.
 Therefore, you can skip this step and continue with point 3 (running the setup script) below.
-You only have to perform the following steps if you would like do do repeatmasking yourself again:
+You only have to perform the following steps if you would like to do repeatmasking yourself again:

 The RepBase repeat library has become proprietary.
 By default the containers used in the pipeline will use the built in library shipped with RepeatMasker.
 It is however possible to use old versions of the RepBase library.
 This is handled by mounting the respective directory (Libraries directory in the RepeatMasker directory) into the container like so: